 Of course, it won’t be as easy as snapping your fingers.
 It helps to have a degree if you want to become an interior designer, but it’s not absolutely required.
 What is needed is a strong sense of style and a feel for feng shui.
 Beyond that, you’ll need some good design software and a professional-looking website.
 You’ll also need a savvy marketing campaign — maybe focused on TikTok and Instagram? — to stand out in an increasingly competitive market.

 If you’re able to entice just a few clients and do a fantastic job with their spaces, soon enough, everybody will be telling you, “Mi casa es su casa”.

-You might be surprised to hear it, considering the popularity of work-related social media platforms like LinkedIn, but resume writing is still big business.
-Countless college graduates and established professionals alike remain unable to create an appealing, strongly written resume and are willing to pay good money — up to $300 or more — for a quality CV.
-If you’re a perfectionist with strong writing skills, you could start your own resume writing business and help people find the jobs of their dreams while helping yourself find some serious success.
+You might be surprised to hear it, considering the popularity of online platforms like LinkedIn, but resume writing is still big business.
+Countless college graduates and established professionals remain unable to create an appealing, strongly written resume and are willing to pay good money — up to $300 or more — for a quality CV.
+If you’re a perfectionist with strong writing skills, you could start your own resume business and help people find the jobs of their dreams while helping yourself find serious success.

 You could start by reviewing some of the countless free online resume writing courses and brushing up your skills.
 Then you could reach out to a few friends and acquaintances and offer your resume writing services for free or at a steep discount.
 Then, assuming you deliver quality work, they’ll provide you with testimonials and positive reviews and you’ll be on your way.